wyvernSemi/tcpIpPg/README.md

 # tcpIpPg
-## 10GbE XGMII TCP/IPv4 packet generator for Verilog
+## 10GbE XGMII TCP/IPv4 packet generator for Verilog and VHDL

 The tcpIpPg project is a set of verification IP for generating and receiving 10GbE TCP/IPv4 Ethernet packets over an XGMII interface in a Verilog test environment.
 The generation environment is a set of C++ classes, to generate packets in to a buffer and then send that buffer over the Verilog XGMII interface.
 The connection between the Verilog and the C++ domain is done using the Virtual Processor, VProc (wyvernSemi/vproc)—a piece of VIP that allows C and C++ code, compiled for the local machine, to run and access the Verilog simulation environment, and VProc is freely available on github.